CraftTweaker/CraftTweaker-Documentation/docs/Mods/VanillaDeathChest/Death_Chest_Defense.md

 ## Unlocker item
 ```
 //DeathChestDefense.setUnlocker(string stage, IItemStack unlocker);
-DeathChestDefense.setUnlocker("example_stage", <minecraft:diamond_axe>);
+DeathChestDefense.setUnlocker("example_stage", <minecraft:diamond_axe> * 1000);
 ```
-A consumption/damage amount can also be set.
+A consumption/damage amount can be set by specifying a stack size like above.

 ## Damage the unlocker item rather than consuming it
 ```